-We’re asking students, professionals, and language enthusiasts five questions on how languages have played a role in shaping their personal and professional success.
+We’re asking students, teachers, and counselors five questions on how languages play a role in shaping personal and professional success.
 For some, languages have been the key to job opportunities and promotion; for others, they have opened doors to lifelong friendships.
 For each of our interviewees, language skills and cultural awareness have led to adventure and fulfillment, both overseas and here in the States.

 Meet Evangelista, a senior at the University of Delaware, who’s pursuing a Chinese major and German minor and has studied abroad in China.

 1. When did you start learning Mandarin, and what first sparked your interest in languages?